 What is The Bear 100?

 A minimal support gravel road cycling event through the Nicolet National Forest focusing on self sufficiency and personal responsibility.
 You are responsible for yourself.
-New for 2018…race format for the 68 mile route!
+New for 2018…race format and timing for all three routes!

 Why ride The Bear 100?